 What we do know is the “star” that prompted their search reappeared after their interview.
 Coupled with their knowledge of the Hebrew Scriptures and supernatural guidance, the wise men found the King!

-It is reasonable to conclude the guiding star had not as much to do with astronomy as it did with supernatural guidance.
-It was a confirmation of what the wise men already knew to be true—that the One, “whose goings forth are from of old, from everlasting,” had indeed come (Mic.5:2).
+The guiding star had not as much to do with astronomy as it did with supernatural guidance.
+The star confirmed what the wise men already knew to be true—that the One, “whose goings forth are from of old, from everlasting,” had indeed come (Mic.5:2).

-Although the purpose of the Magi’s search reverberated throughout the city of Jerusalem, there is no indication that anyone joined them in seeking the promised Messiah.
+Though a set time in human history, not many took notice.
+The purpose of the Magi’s search reverberated throughout the city of Jerusalem, yet there is no indication that anyone joined them in seeking the promised Messiah.
 The masses apathetically dismissed the news as an interruption of the status quo.
 Herod perceived a threat to his throne.
 The religious leaders used it as an opportunity to ingratiate themselves to Herod.

 SEEKERS IN THE 21st CENTURY

-As our preparations to enjoy the final days of Christmas come to a close, I hope you’ll join me by celebrating Epiphany!
-At our house, a traditional English roast beef dinner complete with a special gluten-free version of Twelfth Night Cake is served.
+As our preparations to enjoy the final days of Christmas come to a close, I hope you’ll join me by celebrating the message of Epiphany.
+At our house, a traditional English dinner complete with a gluten-free Twelfth Night Cake is served.

 At a minimum take time to read the account of the Magi in Matthew’s Gospel to your family.
+You can enhance the conclusion of the Christmas season on Epiphany, January 6th, by guiding your family through the fascinating account of the Magi.
 It’s a great way to enter the New Year demonstrating your determination to seek the Lord as the wise men did more than two millennia ago.
 For those willing, God promises: “you will seek Me and find Me, when you search for Me with all your heart” (Jer.
-29:13)
+29:13).